 Certain Joby stockholders are contractually restricted from selling or transferring shares of common stock (the "Lock-up Shares") for an agreed-upon period of time.
 For example, certain significant stockholders have agreed to a five-year lockup, with 20% of the Lock-up Shares being released on each anniversary of the closing of the Merger, subject to provisions that allow for a complete release of the Lock-Up Shares if the Company undergoes a change of control (the "Major Company Equityholders Lock-Up Agreement").
 Under the Sponsor Agreement (the "Sponsor Agreement"), by and among the Company, Reinvent Sponsor, LLC ("Sponsor") and RTP, the Sponsor's Lock-up Shares are subject to the same releases agreed to in the Major Company Equityholders' Lock-Up Agreement in addition to vesting conditions.
 Following the expiration of each lockup tranche, the applicable stockholders will no longer be restricted from selling shares of our common stock held by them, other than by applicable securities laws.
-As such, sales of a substantial number of shares four common stock in the public market price of our common stock.
-As of February 15, 2024, there were approximately 227,835,867 shares subject to the Major Company Equityholders Lock-up agreement.
+As such, sales of a substantial number of shares of our common stock in the public market could occur at any time.
+These sales, or the perception in the market that the holders of a large number of shares intend to sell their shares, could reduce the market price of our common stock.
+As of February 15, 2025, there were approximately 151,890,585 shares subject to the Major Company Equityholders Lock-Up Agreement.
 As restrictions on resale end, the sale or possibility of sale of these shares could have the effect of increasing the volatility in our share price or the market price of our common stock could decline if the holders of currently restricted shares sell them or are perceived by the market as intending to sell them.